What is a property hunter?

 - Represents the seller

-- Offers their own listings
+- Only offers their own listings

 - Commission paid by the seller